5 steps to better negotiation skills

 Salary Negotiation for You and Me

-Negotiation skills are a powerful asset in life.
+Having negotiation skills is a powerful asset in life.
 Understanding how to negotiate will help you get raises and promotions, get a better deal, and get out of paying stupid fees.
 These five steps will help you learn better negotiation skills.

 Before you begin negotiating (meeting with your boss or calling a company), take time to prepare for the negotiation.
 Think about what you want to accomplish and make it a concrete goal.
 "I want a 10% raise" is better than "I want more money."